KhronosGroup/glTF/specification/2.0/README.md

                                   1 - Eavg(alpha, f0)
 ```

 There are several options to simplify this method for real-time rendering, like omitting `E(LdotN)`, replacing the `diffuse_weight` by `1 - fresnel`, or replacing it by 1.
 Note that this will violate certain physical properties of BRDFs.
+An implementation sample is available at https://github.com/KhronosGroup/glTF-Sample-Viewer/ and provides an example of a WebGL implementation of a standard BRDF based on the glTF material parameters.

 *TODO: clean-up and typeset equations, images for BRDFs, white furnace test showing difference between albedo scaling and real-time weightings*